luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 1. Create a VM that will be the Edge Device (if you are not using a baremetal machine) with at least 2 vCPU, 2'5GB memory, 20GB disk and one NIC in a network from where it has access to the Image Builder.

+2. Customize your VM to use UEFI boot instead of legacy BIOS.
+Also attach an isolated network to your VM to test the Microshift offline deployment.

-2. Use the ISO downloaded from the Image Builder to install the system (you can get the URL where it is published in the last Ansible debug message from the previous step).
+3. Use the ISO downloaded from the Image Builder to install the system (you can get the URL where it is published in the last Ansible debug message from the previous step).
 Just be sure that the system is starting from the ISO, everything is automatic.

-3. Customize your VM to use UEFI boot instead of legacy BIOS.
-Also probably you want to attach an isolated network to your VM to test the Microshift offline deployment.

 4. Wait until the system prompt.